Andrew Jorgenson

 About keyboard_arrow_down

-Andrew Jorgenson is a Professor of Sociology and Founding Director of the Climate & Society Lab at the University of British Columbia.
-As a macrosociologist working in the areas of environmental sociology and global political economy, he conducts research on the human dimensions of global and regional environmental change, with a primary focus on the societal causes and consequences of the climate crisis.
+Andrew Jorgenson is a Professor and Founding Director of the Climate & Society Lab at the University of British Columbia.
+As an environmental macrosociologist trained in global political economy, he conducts research on the human dimensions of global and regional environmental change, with a focus on the societal causes and consequences of the climate crisis.
 He also has longstanding interests in the political economy of development, inequality, and population health disparities.

 Andrew was the 2016-2017 chair of the Environmental Sociology Section of the American Sociological Association, and the 2018-2019 chair of the Sociology of Development Section of the American Sociological Association.
 He is the founding coeditor of Sociology of Development, a journal published by University of California Press, and he serves on the editorial board for various disciplinary and interdisciplinary journals.
-Prior to coming to UBC in 2023, Andrew was a Professor and Chairperson for the Department of Sociology at Boston College.
+Prior to coming to UBC in Fall of 2023, Andrew was a Professor and Chairperson for the Department of Sociology and Professor of Environmental Studies at Boston College.

 Teaching keyboard_arrow_down